TennisRecruiting.net | Classic Format | Coaches | Register | Forgot Password? Member Name: Password:

 Tournament Highlights

-In the 2012 season, the Knights advanced to the 2nd round of the NCAA National Championships in the 24-team field.
+In 2012, 2013 and 2014 seasons, the Knights advanced to the 2nd round of the NCAA National Championships in the 24-team field.

 The Knights won the doubles championship at the 2012 ITA Midwest Regional Tournament, advancing to the USTA/ITA National Small College Championships and garnering athletes Mikayla Becich and Bridget Doyle All-American statuses.